yantrajs/yantra/README.md

 1. Every method call will require reference type in order to support JavaScript's advanced types.
 2. Generating code based on primitive type will anyway create a reference as every value will be sent in as `object`.
 3. So having JSNumber value holding a value as double is of exactly same cost as using double and passing it on as object.
-4. Supporting privimite type will also make code generation very complex as too much of condition checks will make further enhancement difficult.
+4. Supporting primitive type will also make code generation very complex as too much of condition checks will make further enhancement difficult.

 # Roadmap
 1. Add V8 Debugging protocol